pumukit/PuMuKIT/doc/DeveloperGuide.md

 List of Bundles
 ---------------

-PuMuKIT-2 has been developed with the Symfony framework.
-Symfony 2.x is based on bundles, and so, PuMuKIT-2 is structured in bundles.
-There is a list of bundles that come activated by default with the project, these are mandatory for the code to work.
-There is also a list of optional bundles that come deactivated.
-In order to install/activate them, follow the instructions in the guide of each bundle.
+PuMuKIT-2 has been developed with the Symfony 2 framework.
+Symfony 2 is based on bundles, and so, PuMuKIT-2 is structured in bundles too.
+There is a list of bundles that are activated by default in a standard PuMuKIT installation.
+There is also a list of optional bundles that will not be activated by default.
+In order to install/activate them, follow the instructions in each bundle guide.

 Activated by default:
 * ArcaBundle: provides a service to add RSS for the Academic Community.